 3.1.6 Network as a Service (NaaS) [ITU-T Y.3500]: Cloud service category in which the capability provided to the cloud service customer is transport connectivity and related network capabilities.

 NOTE - NaaS can provide any of the three cloud capabilities types.

-3.1.7 network function [ITU-T Y.3515] : A function of a network infrastructure whose external interfaces and functional behaviour are well specified.
+3.1.7 network function (NF) [b-ETSI GR NFV 003]: Functional block within a network infrastructure that has well-defined external interfaces and well-defined functional behaviour.